 The University must comply with the Texas Administrative Code 206.70 Accessibility standard; all web pages containing official University information that are built, updated or revised must comply with it.
 TAC 206.70 establishes only a minimum standard for accessibility; developers, designers and content editors at UT Dallas are encouraged to go beyond the minimum whenever possible.

 University Web Services ensures the home and gateway pages meet Web Content Accessibility Guidelines (WCAG) 2.0 Level AA standards and promotes best practices in accessibility to UT Dallas web developers.
 Christy Glaze serves as the university’s web accessibility coordinator.
-She monitors the University’s compliance with state policy and trains web publishers and developers how to make web pages accessible.
-To contact the Web accessibility coordinator, send email to [email protected] or call 972-883-4995.
+Christy monitors the University’s compliance with state policy and trains web publishers and developers how to make web pages accessible.
+To contact the Web accessibility coordinator, send an email to [email protected] or call 972-883-4995.

 What makes a webpage accessible?

 A good foundation for understanding web accessibility is provided by the World Wide Web Consortium, which outlines four principles of accessibility in the Web Content Accessibility Guidelines (WCAG) 2.1.
 These principles are:

 - “Perceivable: Information and user interface components must be presentable to users in ways they can perceive.”
 For example, images that convey information must have a text alternative that can be read allowed by a screen reader.